 The Photography Assignment

 But let me start at the beginning.
-I asked (on the trusty Facebook) if anyone wanted to be a model on the Flint Hills Nature Trail (FHNT) on the following weekend.
+I asked (on the trusty Facebook) if anyone wanted to model on the Flint Hills Nature Trail (FHNT) on the following weekend.
 It was pretty quiet on the AM Facebook page.
 I got one response.
 Bummer.
 I really needed to get the pictures taken as my deadline was quickly approaching.
 I talked with my buddy, Scott, and we discussed cycling, the AM garage sale and this photo shoot.
 He suggested I get the posse together for a ride the next day.
 It would be easy enough to do a little section of the FHNT along the way.
 Great idea Scott.
 I got right on this but had some reservations.
-I knew I would get some of the High Gear racing crew and I was worried about keeping up.
+I knew I would get some of the High Gear racing crew and I worried about keeping up.
 But it would only be a 40-some mile ride.
 No biggie right?

 Fall Cycling in the Flint Hills

 The day started out great.
 It was a bit nippy and looked like it might rain.
 I was hoping for a partly cloudy day for some good Flint Hills images.
 Oh well.
 I can’t change the weather.
 We started out fairly fast to get out-of-town, but then we slowed to a chilled pace as we hit gravel.
 I was paying attention to my heart rate as to not blow a gasket.
 I didn’t feel like I was pushing it too hard.

 Chris had two flats early in the ride.
 This led to much talk about tires, air pressure, tubeless vs tubes and other topics cyclists talk about while changing flats.
 I didn’t mind the breaks but hoped we wouldn’t be changing flats all day.
 Luckily this was the last flat.
 We were in some pretty country with the colors of Fall surrounding us as we filled the air with the sound of gravel crunching.
 All was right in the world.

 Midwest cycling.
 The big farm machinery gets the right of way every time.